Alaka-K/CV/README.md

 After taking a hiatus from radiography and while during my travels I stumbled across coding and I haven't been able to stop since!

- I was inspired to work in the tech industry as it is extremely versatile and constantly changing.
-The tech industry is a thriving sector that intersects with nearly every other industry allowing software developers to work in various fields.
+ I was really inspired by the fact that the tech industry intersects with nearly every other industry allowing software developers to work in various fields.
 My passion for learning new things and desiring a career that challenges me led me to a career switch.
-I was fortunate to be accepted onto the Makers Academy skills bootcamp.

-16 intensive weeks later, I've graduated as a Full Stack Junior Developer.
+ I've graduated as a Full Stack Junior Developer.
 I'm eager to advance my knowledge and skills as a developer.
 I would love the opportunity to be part of a friendly and supportive team where I can enhance my skills and contribute to amazing and innovative projects.

 ## Projects